Skip to content

 Arm Lift Risks & Considerations

-The main tradeoff of brachioplasty is permanent scarring along the inner arm, which can widen or thicken in some patients.
-Additional risks include hematoma, seroma, wound separation, temporary or permanent numbness, asymmetry between arms, and infection.
-General anesthesia carries rare risks including allergic reaction and thromboembolic events.
-Meticulous surgical technique and close postoperative follow-up significantly reduce these risks.
+The main tradeoff of an arm lift is a permanent scar along the inner arm, and that scar can widen or thicken in some patients.
+Other risks include hematoma, which is a collection of blood under the skin, seroma, which is a fluid buildup, wound opening or delayed healing, numbness, asymmetry, and infection.
+General anesthesia also carries rare risks, including allergic reaction and blood clots such as DVT or pulmonary embolism.
+Careful planning, nicotine avoidance, compression, and close follow-up reduce these risks but cannot eliminate them completely.

 • Infection